What is a boiler lockout and what does it mean?

 Your central heating not working is the first sign.
 Your boiler can also tell you if it is experiencing other problems.
 An older boiler model will show a red, green light or blue flashing light, while a newer model will display a fault code.
 This looks like a string with numbers and letters.

 The advice we give people here at Boiler Central is that an annual boiler service is so important to help prevent these issues.
-We offer some great boiler cover plans too that includes a free annual boiler service.
+We offer some great boiler cover plans too that includes a free annual boiler service or if you don’t want a cover plan and just a boiler service, you can see how much a boiler service costs here.

 What to do if your boiler locks out